MataPuelc0s/censhine/README.md

 There are some plans to bring some removed shaders back like the **"Shader Transparent Generic"**, but that will require something a little bit more complex, stay tuned to more updates.

+## About the Xbox channel ordering
+This is a list of the channel ordering for each shader model, this is important to know in order to be able to fix shaders, this is the order in which the game version expects to find the channels purposes.

+As up to this day we still have no way to pass new constants and values to shaders, so we have to stick with a fixed channel ordering, this is the order in which the game will send a bitmap to the shader, in the future we might be able to read the `use xbox channel ordering` flag from the shader tag and use the proper channel ordering, but for now we have to stick with this.

+Xbox:
+- ALPHA: Auxiliar Mask
+- RED: Specular
+- GREEN: Illumination
+- BLUE: Color Mask

+Gearbox:
+- ALPHA: Color Mask
+- RED: Auxiliar Mask
+- GREEN: Illumination
+- BLUE: Specular

+Xbox order -> AGRB
+Gearbox order -> RGBA

+Shaders in this codebase expects this order:
+- Auxiliar Mask
+- Illumination
+- Specular
+- Color Mask

+So in order to fix shaders using latest shader code we have applied the Gearbox order to the Xbox shaders so they can work properly by sacrificing compatibility with the Xbox order in the process.

 # Screenshots
 Here are some 2K screenshots demonstrating changes between the broken shaders and the fixed ones, just to show a few, shaders include other fixes that require looking at them in game to appreciate: